A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: CHARACTERIZING THE EQUILIBRIUM IN THE MARRIAGE MARKET

-It is worth to note that $\text{SEHC}{(K)}$ and $1-\text{SIRM}{(K)}$ characterize the ``prevalence of educational and racial homogamy'', not the ``preference for educational and racial homogamy''.
-The next section describes how preferences can be characterized/identified.
+It is worth to note that $\text{SEHC}{(K)}$ and $\text{SIRC}(K)$ are indicators of the ``\textit{prevalence} of educational homogamy and racial exogamy''.
+These indicators are not directly informative about the ``\textit{preferences} for educational homogamy and racial exogamy''.
+The next section describes how preferences can be identified.